 Whether you have some simple San Diego blinds and shutters that tie your apartment living room together, or have purchased some unique window coverings that are particularly high in quality, you want to be sure they aren’t under threat of damage from your pets.
+It can be difficult to select blinds, shutters, and shades in San Diego that are pet-friendly.
 In this post, we’ll be going over some simple tricks and techniques to keep your furry friends from destroying your window coverings.

 Cat-proofing Your Window Treatments